Persona 2: Eternal Punishment: Plot

 After failing to corner Tatsuzou and puzzled about Tatsuya's motives, the party finally persuade Tatsuya to reveal the truth.
-During the original confrontation with Nyarlathotep, Maya was killed, prompting the rest of the group (Tatsuya, Lisa, Jun and Eikichi) to reset events.
+During the original confrontation with Nyarlathotep, the protagonist Maya was killed, prompting the rest of the group (Tatsuya, Lisa, Jun and Eikichi) to reset events.
 Tatsuya refused to forget the events of the Other Side, creating a dangerous loophole: if all the other members of the original group could be forced to remember, the Other Side would be brought back into existence, destroying the present reality.
 After revealing this, Tatsuya is allowed to join the party in place of either Kei or Eriko.
 After returning to Sumaru proper, the city is raised by Tatsuzou as part of Torifune.
 Successfully infiltrating Torifune and defeating Tatsuzou and his "god" Gozen, the city returns to the surface, but the party are drawn into the Collective Unconscious by Nyarlathotep.
 Making their way into his domain, they discover Nyarlathotep has kidnapped Eikichi, Lisa and Jun in an effort to force their memories of the Other Side into reality.
 Defeating the Shadow Selves guarding them, the party saves each of them, then confront Nyarlathotep, who mocks Tatsuya for refusing to fulfill his part of Philemon's agreement.
 After Nyarlathotep is defeated, Tatsuya fulfills his side of the bargain, and after saying his final goodbyes separates his Other Side consciousness from his current self.
-With the city returned to normal, the party return to their normal lives, with Maya briefly seeing Tatsuya but choosing not to contact him.
+With the city returned to normal, the party return to their normal lives, with the protagonist Maya briefly seeing Tatsuya but choosing not to contact him.